Home Images Articles Mods Links

 (4) Replace a couple of the wheel nuts to hold the disk in place

-(7) Remove the cap from your brake master cylinder
+(7) Remove the cap from your brake master cylinder (see picture) to allow the brake fluid to return to it as you do step (8).

 (8) Compress the brake caliper piston back - I am usually able to do this with a tight squeeze of my fingers (I have to hold the pressure on for about 20 seconds and the piston gradually sank back in), but you may find it is necessary to use a G-Clamp to squeeze it back.
 (Some sites recommend levering the piston with a screwdriver, but this uneven pressure can damage the mechanism).